How to Stop Being a People Pleaser: 10 Signs & Solutions

 1-Lack of Authenticity:

-Individuals who are keen to please often sacrifice their own wants and needs in order to satisfy the desires of those around them.
+Individuals who are keen to please often sacrifice their wants and needs to satisfy the desires of those around them.
 This can create a feeling of not living authentically and can even lead to the individual not truly understanding themselves.

 2-Weaker Relationships: